RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/0-intro.md

 ---

 title: Introduction to Request Node hosting
 keywords: [Request node]

----

-# Introduction
+---# Introduction

 Now you should be comfortable with features of the Request network.

-In this guide we will guide through the installation of Request node.
+In this guide we will explain what is the Request Node and help you to run your own.

-## What is it?
+## What is the Request Node?

-Request Nodes are HTTP servers used to allow clients to communicate with the Request Protocol, these servers abstract the complexity of IPFS and Ethereum for the users.
-The clients can perform all actions on requets by sending messages to the Node via HTTP.
+Request Nodes are servers that run the lower layers of the Request protocol.
+They connect to the Ethereum and IPFS networks, to store and retrieve request transactions.
+Protocol users can interact with the Request Node through HTTP using the [request-client.js](../5-request-client/0-intro) library.

-## Why hosting your own node?
+## Why run your own Node?

+Running the Node locally on your machine will allow you to test your code using the Request Client easilly.

-Hosting your node is the most decentralized setup possible.
+You may also want to host your Node in a server.
+Hosting your Node is the most decentralized setup possible.
 It allows you to:

-* Be technically independent in your usage of the network
-* Customize your broadcasting latency TODO:check with Vincent the wording for avoiding retention
+- Store your own data and make sure it is safelly backed up
+- Be technically independent: own your servers and control how you manage them
+- Use custom configuration settings
-* Customize storage options
+- Customize storage options

-This option is for advanced developers who are already at ease with Ethereum, IPFS and Request.
+## How to run your Node?

+There are 3 currently supported ways to run the Request Node:

+- Run from [**Docker**](./1-docker).
+Probably the easiest way to run the Request Node.
+- Run the [**code**](./2-code) from the git repository.
+Especially useful if you are making changes to the protocol layers.
+- Use our kubernetes **helm** charts.
+The best solution if you want to host your node on a Kubernetes cluster.

+On the next pages, you can find out detailed steps on how to run each one of these.

+## Prerequisites

+Request uses IPFS and Ethereum as the storage for our protocol data.
+For this reason the Node needs connections to an Ethereum node and an IPFS node.

+### Ethereum node

+You can use any HTTP/S Ethereum node to run your Request Node.
+For local development, you can use ganache (explained in more details on the following pages).

+An easy way to get going with Ethereum Mainnet or Rinkeby is to use services like infura, that will expose an Ethereum Node API for you.

+### IPFS Node

+Request uses a dedicated IPFS network.
+This means that you need to have an IPFS Node with our network settings connected to your Request Node.
+The good news is it's easy to set up our IPFS and we will show it to you on our next steps.